Hidden-Histories/Public-Resources/documentation/UsingPorPOIseAR-vos.md

 You can **download the AR-vos app** from the [Google Play](https://play.google.com/store/apps/details?id=com.arpoise.ARvos) Store and the Apple [App Store](https://apps.apple.com/us/app/ar-vos/id1483218444).

-If you haven't recently **viewed image trigger and SLAM in AR-vos, PLEASE go through this tutorial** so you understand how to use both types of AR: [Using the AR-vos App to view image trigger and SLAM based AR artworks](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories).
+If you haven't recently **viewed image trigger and SLAM in AR-vos, PLEASE go through the tutorial** [Using the AR-vos App to view image trigger and SLAM based AR artworks](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingAR-vosApp.md#-hidden-histories), so you understand how to use both types of AR.

 **NOTE:**

 Additionally, before you do this tutorial, you should have already be comfortable **creating - not just viewing! - geolocative AR,** using the **porPOIse user interface** with either the ARpoise app or the AR-vos app.
 This is covered by the tutorials on the [Hidden Histories documentation page](http://hiddenhistoriesjtown.org/documentation/), including:
 - All the tutorials under "Viewing augments on your smartphone in the ARpoise and AR-vos apps."
 - All the other, preceding tutorials under the same heading as this one, "Editing augments with the ARpoise porPOIse interface."
 - You create geolocative AR content for the AR-vos app in exactly the same way you do for the ARpoise app.
-If you need to practice, please see the tutorial [Using porPOIse: Set up and modify ARpoise app layers](https://github.com/Hidden-Histories/Public-Resources/blob/master/documentation/UsingPorPOIse.md#-hidden-histories).

 - **Image trigger AR (only in AR-vos)** uses A.I. computer vision technology to recognize images (e.g. posters, postcards, or even photos of an outdoor facade, etc.) and place augments relative to those images.